Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 ## 6. Foundry Simple Storage
 - Foundry is the framework of choice foe developers and security engineers.
 - VSCode is a powerfull IDE also used by most developers and security engineers out there.
+- Try getting everything working locally without the use of `Gitpod`.
 -